SoMA-group/style-drumsynth/README.md

 ### Usage

-The code is contained within the `drumsynth_demo.py` script, which enables conditional synthesises of drum sounds using a pretrained generator.
+The code for generation is contained within the `drumsynth_demo.py` script, which enables conditional synthesises of drum sounds using a pretrained generator.

 The following control parameters are available:
 * Condition: which type of drum to generate (kick, snare or hat)
-* Direction: "timbral features", which principal direction to move in [0:4]
+* Direction: "Synthesis controls", which principal direction to move in [0:4]
 * Direction slider: How far to move in a particular direction
 * Number of generations: How many drums to generate
 * Stocastic Variation: Amount of inconsequential noise to inject into the generator